Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Boss Health Stages"			"5000,2500,1666,1250"

 			// The number of stages for Mutant Tank bosses.
-			// Note: This setting only takes effect when the "Spawn Mode" setting is set to "1".
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1